 ADCP Data [File1 File2]: A MATLAB file of water velocities, time, and depth from a Sontek 150 kHz ADCP.
 The ADCP was bottom mounted, upward looking, and deployed by the South Slough west of the main channel near the BLM docks.
 See the README for information on variables and more details.

 Bathymetry: Many organizations have collected bathymetry data in and around the estuary.
-These include the USACE channel surveys, USACE Coastal Lidar, and NOAA.
+These include the USACE channel surveys, USACE Coastal LiDAR, and NOAA DEMs.
 For our own work, we partnered with Peter Ruggiero at OSU to collect high-resolution transects to fill in gaps.
-The raw data are available here in a zip file [19 MB].
-See the cruise report [8 MB, Word doc] for details.
-Additional data were collected in Spring 2017 and will be added when available.
+The raw data and merged bathymetry are now being served on github at this link.
+See the readme at the github site or an example cruise report [8 MB, Word doc] for details of the jet-ski collected data.
+Our data were collected in 2017-2018.

 Please contact us if you use these data or have comments/questions.